Note: Post updated 11/19/21 to incorporate statutory updates and make modest clarifications.

 Local governments make hundreds of decisions every day under local development regulations.
 Permits are issued or denied.
 Enforcement actions are initiated.
 Ordinance provisions are interpreted.
 Property is rezoned.
 Ordinances are amended.

-When a local government is considering these, does it have to provide notice that a decision is pending and solicit comments?
+Do local governments have to provide notice that one of these decisions is pending and solicit comments?
 Once the decision is made, who has to be told about it?

-Because many of these decisions have a significant impact on landowners, neighbors, and the community, state law requires the local government to provide notice and an opportunity to comment prior to some land use regulatory decisions.
-Since the time for appeals is limited for some types of decisions, state law also requires that written notice of those decisions be provided.
-These notices should provide sufficient information to alert a reasonable person as to the nature of the action involved, where and how they can get more information, and how they can offer comments or take needed action.
+Because many of these decisions have a significant impact on landowners, neighbors, and the community, state law requires the local government to provide notice and an opportunity to comment on some pending land use regulatory decisions.
+Since there is a limited time for appeals for some types of decisions, state law also requires that written notice of those decisions be provided.

-This post summarizes when state law requires that notices be provided and the minimum amount and form of the notice required.
+This post summarizes when state law requires that notices be provided, the time for doing so, and the type of notice required.
 A summary table of the requirements is included.
-Individual local ordinances can add or expand upon these minimum requirements, but every city and county is required to at meet these state notice requirements.
+Individual local ordinances can expand upon these minimum requirements, but every city and county is required to at least meet these state requirements.

 For the most part there is no state mandate for prior notice of pending administrative decisions made by a local government staff.
-Since these decisions involve application of existing, objective standards rather than making policy choices, the need for and use of public input is very limited.
-Thus there is no public hearing required when an administrative staff member makes a decision on a building permit, a certificate of zoning compliance, a notice of violation, a preliminary or final plat, or similar ministerial decision by the staff.
+These decisions involve application of existing, objective standards.
+G.S.
+160D-102(1).
+There is no public hearing required prior to an administrative staff member making a decision on a building permit, a certificate of zoning compliance, a notice of violation, or most preliminary or final plats.
 A few local ordinances may require notice to neighbors for these, but that is rare.
-For the most part these routine decisions are handled through direct communication between the applicant and the staff only.
-See this post by my colleague Rich Ducker for a discussion of additional aspects of the law on notice of administrative decisions.
+For the most part these routine decisions are handled through direct communication between the applicant and the staff.

-Another important variation arises with enforcement orders that require repairing, vacating, or demolishing residences that are unsafe for habitation under housing codes (G.S.
-160A-443, -445).
+Notice is also required for enforcement orders that require repairing, vacating, or demolishing residences that are unsafe for habitation under housing codes.
+G.S.
+160D-1203.
 Notices to the owner by personal service or registered/certified mail and posting the property are required.
-There are similar statutory notice and hearing requirements for determinations regarding unsafe buildings (G.S.
-153A-366 to –369; 160A-425 to 429).
+There are similar statutory notice and hearing requirements for determinations regarding unsafe buildings.
+(G.S.
+160D-1119.

 The local government holding the evidentiary hearing must provide both mailed and posted notice of the hearing.
 G.S.
-160A-388(a2).
-A notice of the hearing must be mailed to the person who initiated the hearing, the owner of the affected property, and the owners of abutting properties.
-Some local ordinances expand the mailing requirement to the owners of all properties within a set distance of the affected property (typically those within 100 feet).
+160D-406(b).
+A notice of the hearing must be mailed to the person who initiated the hearing, the owner of the affected property, the owners of abutting properties, and anyone else specified by the local ordinance.
+Some local ordinances expand the mailing requirement to the owners of all properties within a set distance of the affected property (such as those within 100 feet of the affected property).
 The notice must be deposited in the mail at least 10 but not more than 25 days prior to the hearing.
 The local government must also post a notice of the hearing on the site involved.
 That sign has to be put up at least 10 but not more than 25 days prior to the hearing.
-There is no state mandate for publishing the notice of an evidentiary hearing in the newspaper, since the purpose of these hearings is to gather facts about a particular case, not to solicit public opinion about a pending policy choice.
+There is no state mandate for publishing the notice of an evidentiary hearing in the newspaper.
+This broader published notice is not required because the purpose of these hearings is to gather facts about a particular case, not to solicit public opinion about a pending policy choice.
 The notion here is that the interests of those most directly affected and who are most likely to have relevant evidence to offer are best served by mailed and posted notice, while newspaper publication is oriented more to the general public.
 Some local ordinances, however, do require published notice of these hearings.
+If that is done in the ordinance, it must be followed and is just as legally binding as if it were requried by the state statute.

 The Open Meetings Law also applies to these hearings, so in addition to the specific requirements noted above, the notices required by that law must also be provided.
 G.S.
 143-318.10.
 A copy of the regular meeting schedule must be filed in a central location and posted on the local government’s web site (if it has one).
 A special meeting held outside the regular meeting schedule requires posting written notice of the meeting on the local government’s principal bulletin board, posting notice on the local government’s web site, and mailing a copy of the notice 48 hours in advance of the meeting to each person who has made a request for notification.
 Notice of an emergency meeting must be provided to the local news media.

 Once a local government board makes a decision on a quasi-judicial matter, that decision must be reduced to writing.
 The written decision has to include the resolution of any contested facts and must apply the applicable standards to the facts of the case.
-Once signed by the board chair, the written decision must be filed with the clerk to the board.
+Once approved by the board and signed by the board chair, the written decision must be filed with the clerk to the board.
 The decision must then be delivered to the applicant, the owner of the affected property, and to any person who has made a written request for a copy of the decision prior to the time the decision is filed with the clerk.
-The decision can be delivered by personal delivery, electronic mail, or by first-class mail.
+The decision shall be delivered within a reasonable time by personal delivery, email, or by first-class mail.
 The person who delivers the decision is to certify that proper notice of the decision has been made.
 G.S.
-160A-388(e2)(1).
+160D-406(j).
 Persons affected by a quasi-judicial decision only have 30 days from the time this notice is provided to initiate judicial review (three days is added to the time notice is sent if that is done by first-class mail).

-The requirements for notice of these various actions are summarized by the table below:
+These statutory notice requirements are summarized by the table below:

 |Type of Action||Type of Notice||Recipient||Timing|